zurgeg/linux_rocksmith/README.md

 # Rocksmith 2014 on Linux

 These are a few Guides to get [Rocksmith 2014](https://store.steampowered.com/app/221680/Rocksmith_2014_Edition__Remastered/) running on Linux.
-In case you're interested in gaming on Linux, this is by far the hardest setup for a game I know.
+In case you haven't tried gaming on Linux yet, other than not working, it won't get harder than this by far for other games.

 # Disclaimer